joannakl/learning-open-source/_articles/stepping-into-opensource/community-health.md

 {:toc}

 ### Open Source is Made of Humans

 We've talked a lot about 'open'.
 We've run through attributes that make a project most likely to be accessible for new contributors.
 But, at the core of everything, and I mean everything, is that **open source is about people, solving problems for people together**.

 And like any gathering of humans, be it family, a group of colleagues, a sports teams - interacting can be challenging at times.
-A set of unhealthy 'norms' can be established accidently when we neglect to be explicit about how we want our communities to interact and which can lead toxic communities.
+A set of unhealthy 'norms' can be established accidentally when we neglect to be explicit about how we want our communities to interact and which can lead toxic communities.

 **Unhealthy communities deter diverse participation and ultimately stiffle innovation.**

 That's where a [Code of Conduct comes into play.

 >A Code of Conduct is an agreement outlining expectations for community participation, including what is acceptable, unacceptable and behaviors all community members should aspire to - with a clear reporting process for violations.